-The final-form rulemaking will become effective upon final adoption and publication in the Pennsylvania Bulletin.
-The Department continues to monitor the effectiveness of regulations on a triennial basis; therefore, no sunset date has been assigned.
+The rulemaking will become effective upon final adoption and publication in the Pennsylvania Bulletin as final-form rulemaking.
+The Department continues to monitor the effectiveness of regulations on a triennial basis; therefore no sunset date has been assigned.

 Contact Person